aleks5d/brainduck/README.md

 ,
 ```
 read char and put it to memory current position

+this operation is equal to getchar() in C.
 ```
 .
 ```
 write char from memory current position

+this operation is equal to putchar() in C.
 ```
 [
 ```